HC91Dev/ZomboidCollectionSkimmer/README.md

-Simply change the collection url to your desired colelction url and run :)
+Simply input the collection url and run :)